 Corticosteroids are not as widely used to treat osteoarthritis as they are to treat rheumatoid arthritis.
 They are occasionally injected into the affected joints of people suffering from osteoarthritis, however, and have provided temporary relief from pain.

 The medications are sometimes prescribed in other autoimmune diseases besides rheumatoid arthritis, such as lupus and the autoimmune form of Addison's disease.
 In Addison's disease, the adrenal glands no longer produce sufficient cortisol and aldosterone.

 Possible Side Effects of Oral Corticosteroids

 Doctors prefer to prescribe oral corticosteroids at low doses or for short periods if possible due to the potential side effects.
-The most common side effects of oral corticosteroid use are as follows:
+Some of the most common side effects of oral corticosteroid use are as follows: